-We cannot definitively say what an invisible, inaudible God is like or even prove that God exist.
-But, millions if not billions are not insane for knowing or at least hoping there is a Creator who can provide worth, perspective, meaning, and hope of life after death.
-We should not have hidden agendas in relationships.
-If people want to pursue a relationship with God, they should see in our life something worth asking about.
-One can argue what if it turns out there isn’t a God.
+We cannot definitively say what an invisible, inaudible God is like or definitively prove that God exist or doesn’t exist.
+Millions if not billions are not insane for believing or at least hoping there is a Creator who can provide worth, perspective, meaning, and hope of life after death.
+If you are inclined to believe a Creator exist, why wouldn’t a Creator love us and others how we were seemingly created to love others?
 What do we loss striving to be unselfish and trying to be the person we deep down desire to be with the help of our Creator?
-Many rightly tune out God because of claims made about God.
-What is God like?

 We can begin to understand God through our moral intuitions.

-If God does exist and desires a relationship, the Bible likely isn’t the only way to know God.
-Over half the people born into this world never had a Bible or heard of Jesus.
-Also, we can’t prove if the Israelites wrote more about what they thought God to be like or what God was really like.
-The possibility for a universal desire to treat others like we want to be treated is a Creator communicating through our moral intuitions.
-We all intuitively know how we “ought” to treat others.
+Over half the people born into this world never had a Bible or heard of Jesus, so the Bible can’t be the only way to know God.
+A universal desire to treat others like we want to be treated hints of a Creator who communicates through our moral intuitions.
+All intuitively seem to know how we “ought” to treat others.
+Godly and human perfection are surely identical.

-We cannot definitely say what God is like according to the Bible.
+We cannot definitely say what God is like because the Bible says so.

-Can’t we at least say God is like what the New Testament and Jesus says?
+Can’t we at least say God is like what the New Testament and Jesus say?

-The New Testament still requires interpretation and we don’t always agree, even what Jesus would do.
 Many theologians rightly question if Old Testament writers always had a complete understanding of God.
 In OT times it was sacrilegious to not speak of God as being all-powerful and controlling even through violence.
 This may explain violent warfare actions in God’s name.
 It is suggested Jesus, who claimed to be God in the flesh, had a more complete understanding of what God is like.
 We still though have the challenge of interpreting Jesus’ words.
 Turning the other check is used to claim Jesus never advocated violence, but a possible literal translation of Mt.
 5:39 is “do not resist by evil means.”
 Would Jesus say violence is never desired but may be necessary sometimes?
-We must be careful declaring the Bible said or Jesus said, especially if such beliefs hinder others from pursuing God on their own.
-God can explain themselves to individuals.

-A God who is a moral hypocrite isn’t worth believing in!
+A God who is a moral hypocrite, humanly speaking, isn’t worth believing in!

-Believers and unbelievers at least agree an evil god is not worth believing in.
+All believe an evil God is not worth believing in.
 Such a statement is nonsensical unless we can distinguish evil from good.
-As mentioned even those who claim God is sometimes a mystery do so because their interpretation requires an explanation of God from a human, moral perspective.
+Those who claim God is sometimes a mystery do so because their interpretation requires an explanation of God from a human, moral perspective.
 If your view of God seems immoral to another, be gracious enough to let God reveal themselves to others unless others believe like a terrorist.
-Terrorists can only defend their beliefs because of a supposed inspired Book, which of course their interpretations are correct.
-Who can argue with a Book supposedly directly from God!
+Terrorists can only defend their beliefs because of a supposed inspired Book, and of course their interpretations are correct.
+Who can argue with a Book directly from God!
 We can’t know perfectly what God would do in everything situation but human perfection is our best starting point.

 What are some beliefs about God that are common stumbling blocks?